natenka/pyneng-book-en/docs/source/book/15_module_re/finditer.rst

 * returns an iterator with Match objects
 * finditer() returns iterator even if no match is found

-The finditer() function is well suited to handle those commands whose output is displayed by columns.
+Function finditer() is well suited to handle those commands whose output is displayed by columns.
 For example: ‘sh ip int br’, ‘sh mac address-table’, etc. In this case it can be applied to the entire output of command.

 Example of 'sh ip int br' output: